 These features can be used in combination, so an app could be "aware" that it has been tampered with, but not immediately reveal that fact to a would-be attacker.
 Place a check in one or two places early in execution, and then sprinkle responses throughout various features, each with some probability of terminating the app.

-DashO Debugging Check lets your code detect and respond to being actively debugged in a debugger.
+DashO Debugging Check lets your code detect being actively debugged in a debugger and respond accordingly.

 With Java and Android, an app must be started with debugging enabled in order to debug it.
 DashO Debug Enabled Check allows your code to respond to being started with debugging enabled, even if a debugger has not attached to the running process.

-DashO Root Check lets your code detect and respond when it is being run on a rooted Android device.
+DashO Root Check lets your code detect when it is being run on a rooted Android device and respond accordingly.